AppImage/docs.appimage.org/source/reference/appdir.rst

 AppDir specification
 ====================

 This page describes the *AppDir* format.
 AppDirs are the "source" of AppImages.
-When building an AppImage, a filesystem image is built from such a directory, to which a runtime is prepended.
+When building an AppImage, a file system image is built from such a directory, to which a runtime is prepended.

 History